aleonnet/ToyVO/README.md

 # ToyVisualOdometry
-Toy visual odometry pipeline in python
+Toy visual odometry pipeline in python.
+The goal is to implement all needed functions (apart from things like displaying images) in numpy.